CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 ![marketplace_homepage](marketplace_homepage.png)

  One of the first things we always do, is checking if there is a [`/robots.txt`](https://moz.com/learn/seo/robotstxt) subdirectory, and in this case there is!
-It tells us that there is an forbidden `/admin` location, and, as expected, we are not authorized to view it; yet!
+It tells us that there is an disallowed `/admin` location, and, as expected, we are not authorized to view it; yet!

 ![robots-txt](robots-txt.png)